joshbagnallcom/ClickUp-Task-Get-Custom-Fields/README.md

 2. ClickUp "access_token"
 3. ClickUp "task_id"

+## Notes
+1. Does not seem to return formula fields
+2. Task ID can be copied directly from the ClickUp task 3 dots sub-menu (How I tested it)

 ## Setup Instructions
 1. Place this folder or code where you want to access on the web i.e. "[your-domain].com/clickup"
 2. In ClickUp: Go to space "Settings"->"Integrations"->"ClickUp API"